 APRS packet settings for beaconing are also in Section 3:

-Icon 2pair, with an accompanying field of a number of seconds, will be sent if the device detects you were stationary for that number of seconds or longer -- defaulting to 180.
+Icon 1 pair of fields is the default beacon icon.
+The Icon 2 pair, with an accompanying field of a number of seconds, will be sent if the device detects you were stationary for that number of seconds or longer -- defaulting to 180.
 By default, the second icon is a "parking" sign.
 If you don't want this feature, just set identical icons.
 Be aware that when using GPS power saving (described below) it's likely that positioning precision will suffer, and your device will be considered always moving, so you'll never see the second icon.

 Other important settings in Section 3: